As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 1. Break Isolation in a Safe Way

-The single biggest reason we are advocating for fishing trips during this time of pandemic is because it is one of the few safe ways to break your quarantine and get some time outside.
+The single biggest reason we are advocating for fishing trips during this time of pandemic is that it is one of the few safe ways to break your quarantine and get some time outside.
 Whether you’re an experienced fisherman, or you’re new to it, there’s no better time than now to get out and cast a line.
 You get the benefit of some fresh air, a trip to nature, and perhaps even a new skill.

 Of course, you’ll want to check your local regulations before you head out for a day of fishing.
 Some jurisdictions aren’t permitting access to parks, for example, and the state of Washington has banned fishing entirely until May 4th.